Speak to an expert +44(0)1733 391377

 We are consistently asked, ‘what is a ‘good’ CEO pay ratio?’
 Here, we examine how the narrative behind the ratio will be shaped by the executive team’s subsequent actions following the outbreak and how they prioritise the pay of their employees at this difficult time.

-The principles driving CEO Pay Ratio Reporting
+The Principles Driving CEO Pay Ratio Reporting

 Fairness is at the heart of the CEO pay ratio regulations, which require the pay ratios to be published for companies who employ over 250 employees.
 The reporting requirement has been introduced to rein in perceived excessive levels for some executives.
 The risk inherent in the role has seen steadily increasing levels that some argue are almost an insurance policy, just in case CEOs feel it necessary to retire after joining the helm of a riskier business.
 At less senior levels, salaries are not a life-changing amount; the extent of the imbalance risks external perceptions that top individuals do not deserve such high levels of remuneration.